paul-hammant/tbd/content/branch-for-release/index.md

 The best practice for Trunk Based Development teams is to reproduce the bug on the trunk, fix it there with a test, watch that be verified by the CI server, then cherry-pick that to the release branch and wait for a CI server focusing on the release branch to verify it there too.
 Yes, the CI pipeline that guards the trunk is going to be duplicated to guard active release branches too.

+{{< warning title="Cherry pick is not a regular merge" >}}
+A cherry pick merge takes a specific commit (or commits) and merges that to the destination branch.
+It skips one more more commits that happened before it, but after the branch was cut.
+{{< /warning >}}

 ### Late branch creation

 Some teams release from a tag on the trunk, and don't create a branch at that time.
 Those teams wait for a bug that needs fixing for a released, before creating a branch from the release tag.

+Brad Appleton points out that many do not realize that branches can be created retroactively.
+That is taken advantage of here in the case of bugs after "release from tag", or even changes for point release.

 ### Directionality of cherry-pick